Shihab-Shahriar/scikit-clean/README.rst

 Credits
 **************

-We want to `scikit-learn`, `imbalance-learn` and `Cleanlab`, these implemntations \
+We want to thank `scikit-learn`, `imbalance-learn` and `Cleanlab`, these implementations \
-are inspired by, and dircetly borrows code from these libraries.
+are inspired by these libraries.

 We also want to thank the authors of original papers.
 Here is a list of papers partially \
 or fully implemented by `scikit-clean`: